Mega-Fi/megafi-docs/landing/docs/dex/lp-nfts.md

 ### In MegaFi Interface

-Navigate to "Positions" tab.
+Navigate to "Portfolio" tab.
 All your LP NFTs display with:
 - Visual representation of position
 - Current status (active/inactive)
 - Value and fee earnings